by Noah ‘Comrade Kado’ Coffin and Keith ‘Comrade Malik’ Washington

 Roach droppings as thick as sprinkled dirt were on every surface.
 Filth was caked on the floor.
 Pieces of towel that had been wet and left to dry had literal roach colonies in them, which, when moved in my attempt to clean up, sent roaches scattering, crawling over my hands.
 I was given one small paper cup (the little cone shaped one) with “bippy” scouring powder, and a small piece of towel which is all TDCJ provides once a week.
 While cleaning, the smell, the mold, muck and bugs completely blew me away it was nothing similar to a house cleaning where you can hire Sacramento cleaning services to do it.
 This poor guy …

 Roach droppings as thick as sprinkled dirt were on every surface.
 Filth was caked on the floor.
-Pieces of towel that had been wet and left to dry had literal roach colonies in them, which, when moved in my attempt to clean up, sent roaches scattering, crawling over my hands, he had to use tile cleaning Las Vegas to get rid of the mess.
+Pieces of towel that had been wet and left to dry had literal roach colonies in them, which, when moved in my attempt to clean up, sent roaches scattering, crawling over my hands.

 The very first shift supervisor (sergeant) I saw was Sgt.
 Vasquez.
 He works 2-10 p.m., or “second shift.”
 I asked Sgt.
 Vasquez if officers are supposed to report any people’s behavior or actions that could be harmful to others or themselves.
 Vasquez said “yes.”
 I told him everything.
 His response was a simple, “Where is he now?”
 I told him.
 No one has pulled him out or even spoken to him.
 They aren’t going to – it’s been over a month.